MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwsprecvfrom.md

 The supplied buffers are filled in the order in which they appear in the array pointed to by <i>lpBuffers</i>, and the buffers are packed so that no holes are created.

 The array of <a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2def/ns-ws2def-wsabuf">WSABUF</a> structures pointed to by the <i>lpBuffers</i> parameter is transient.
-If this operation completes in an overlapped manner, it is the service provider's responsibility to capture this array of pointers to <b>WSABUF</b> structures before returning from this call.
-This enables Windows Sockets SPI clients to build stack-based <b>WSABUF</b> arrays.
+If this operation completes in an overlapped manner, it is the service provider's responsibility to capture this array of pointers to **WSABUF** structures before returning from this call.
+This enables Windows Sockets SPI clients to build stack-based **WSABUF** arrays.

 For connectionless socket types, the address from which the data originated is copied to the buffer pointed by <i>lpFrom</i>.
 On input, the value pointed to by <i>lpFromlen</i> is initialized to the size of this buffer, and is modified on completion to indicate the actual size of the address stored there.